-If you want to combine an existing audio track with other track types, follow these steps:
+To combine an existing audio track with other track types:

-1. In MoviePlayer, open both the audio movie and the other movie.
+- 1. In MoviePlayer, open both the audio movie and the other movie.
 (The audio may have been previously extracted from another movie.
-It can be a sound track or a music track.)

-2. Select and copy the portion of the audio movie you wish to combine with the other movie.
+It can be a sound track or a music track.) - 2.
+Select and copy the portion of the audio movie you wish to combine with the other movie.
 If you want to select the entire movie, choose Select All from the Edit menu.

-3. Click in the other movie window and move the slider to the point in the movie where you'd like the audio to start playing.

-4. Hold down the Option key and open the Edit menu, then choose Add.
+- 3. Click in the other movie window and move the slider to the point in the movie where you'd like the audio to start playing. - 4.
+Hold down the Ctrl and Alt keys and open the Edit menu, then choose Add.